Monolithic dome: Construction records

 The largest monolithic dome in the world is the home of Faith Chapel Christian Center in Birmingham, Alabama, which is 72 ft tall, and 280 ft in diameter.
 Inside is a floor area of 74500 sqft in two levels.

 Some communities in the United States have chosen to use monolithic dome technology in the construction of new schools.
-A map of recently built monolithic dome schools can be found here:

-A residential house, the monolithic "Dome of a Home" in Pensacola Beach, Florida, has experienced several hurricanes since it was built.
+A residential house, the monolithic "Dome of a Home" on Ariola Drive in Pensacola Beach, Florida, has experienced several hurricanes since it was built in 2003.